bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Oliver Gugger: 00:17:17

 Okay.
-And I'm not very up to date on PTLC, so this might be wrong, but I thought that, some information in the funding key, like the nonces used, are also used in, in some of the adapter signature set up for the 'PTLCs' in order for the revocation stuff to become a bit more deterministic.
+And I'm not very up to date on PTLC, so this might be wrong, but I thought that, some information in the funding key, like the nonces used, are also used in, in some of the adapter signature set up for the PTLCs in order for the revocation stuff to become a bit more deterministic.
-So I think that's why we need, but This could be wrong.
+So I think that's why we need, but this could be wrong.

 Mark Erhardt: 00:17:47

 Okay.
-So it's part of the arcane details of how exactly 'PTLCs' are going to work under the hood.
+So it's part of the arcane details of how exactly PTLCs are going to work under the hood.
-I think so.

 Oliver Gugger: 00:17:53